 In the second case, lease renewal, two DDNS requests will be issued: one request to remove entries for the previous FQDN and a second request to add entries for the new FQDN.
 In the last case, a lease release, a single DDNS request to remove its entries will be made.
-The decision making involved when granting a new lease (the first case) is more involved and is discussed next.

-When a new lease is granted, kea-dhcp4 will generate a DDNS update request if the DHCP REQUEST contains either the FQDN option (code 81) or the Host Name option (code 12).
+The decision making involved when granting a new lease (the first case) is more involved.
+When a new lease is granted, keadhcp4 will generate a DDNS update request if the DHCP REQUEST contains either the FQDN option (code 81) or the Host Name option (code 12).
 If both are present, the server will use the FQDN option.
 By default kea-dhcp4 will respect the FQDN N and S flags specified by the client as shown in the following table:

-Client Flags:N-S Client Intent Server Response Server Flags:N-S-O 0-0 Client wants to do forward updates, server should do reverse updates Server generates reverse-only request 1-0-0 0-1 Server should do both Server generates request to 0-1-0 0-1 forward and reverse updates update both directions 0-1-0 1-0 Client wants no updates Server does not generate a 1-0-0 1-0 done request 1-0-0
+Client Flags:N-S Client Intent Server Response Server Flags:N-S-O 0-0 Client wants to do forward updates, server should do reverse updates Server generates reverse-only request 1-0-0 0-1 Server should do both forward and reverse updates Server generates request to update both directions 0-1-0 1-0 Client wants no updates done Server does not generate a request 1-0-0

-Table 7.4: Default FQDN Flag Behavior
+Table 8.4: Default FQDN Flag Behavior

 The first row in the table above represents "client delegation".
 Here the DHCP client states that it intends to do the forward DNS updates and the server should do the reverse updates.
-By default, kea-dhcp4 will honor the client's wishes and generate a DDNS request to the DHCP-DDNS server to update only reverse DNS data.
+By default, kea-dhcp4 will honor the client's wishes and generate a DDNS request to the D2 server to update only reverse DNS data.
 The parameter override-client-update can be used to instruct the server to override client delegation requests.
 When this parameter is true, kea-dhcp4 will disregard requests for client delegation and generate a DDNS request to update both forward and reverse DNS data.
 In this case, the N-S-O flags in the server's response to the client will be 0-1-1 respectively.